 - sudden valvular regurgitation (damage to the valves allowing the backflow of blood)

 - rupture of the wall of the heart (due to increased pressure)

 - inability of heart muscle to work properly (or at all in some cases)

 - ventricular fibrillation (an arrhythmia in which the lower chambers fibrillate or quiver)

 - ventricular tachycardia (an arrhythmia where the ventricles beat too fast)

 Drug overdoses can also affect your heart’s ability to pump blood and may lead to a cardiogenic shock.

 Risk factors for cardiogenic shock include:

-- previous history of myocardial infarction
+- previous history of myocardial infarction (heart attack)

 - plaque buildup in the coronary arteries (arteries supplying blood to the heart)